Water Quality, Filtration & Testing

 What are the advantages of using an iron water filter cartridge in a home filtration system?

 Cartridge filters cost less upfront than whole-house systems.
-They work well for low iron levels under 3 ppm.
+They are generally better matched to low iron levels under 3 ppm.

 These filters install at single points like kitchen sinks.
 They don’t treat water for the whole house.